8 minute read

 {"sFlow":{"collectors":["192.168.50.219:6343"]}}

-In this case we will use the sFlow format for record our network flows.
+In this case we will use the sFlow format to record our network flows.

 [root@centos8-3 ~]# goflow -kafka=false -sflow=true -nf=false